-- $50.00 non-refundable application fee - payable to Folsom Lake College in the form of a check, money order, or cashier’s check
+- $50.00 (USD) Non-refundable application fee payable to Folsom Lake College

-Note: If you are currently in the U.S. attending another school as an F-1 student, please submit these forms in addition to the above documentation:
+If you are currently in the U.S. attending another school as an F-1 student, please submit these additional forms:

 - FLC Transfer Form (PDF): this will be completed by your current school’s international student adviser

-- Copy of your current school’s I-20 issued to you
+- Copy of your current school’s I-20 and all other SEVIS I-20s.

 New Students Outside of the US

-If you are a new student who is currently outside of the US and who needs an F-1 visa, then you should plan to apply at least three months before the start of the semester.
-The following deadlines apply:
+If you are a new student who is outside of the U.S. and needs a F-1 visa, you must submit all application paperwork by the following deadlines: